Achllle/intim-dnd/README.md

-# Finger Tracker

-A camera-projector finger tracking application that uses MediaPipe hand landmark detection to track fingertip positions and map them to projector coordinates.
+# Interactive & Immersive DnD

+Attach any USB webcam to a projector to project an interactive Dungeons and Dragons (or similar) game world onto a table-top surface.
+Interact with the game using intuitive hand gestures.
+Generate worlds using generative models.

 ## Features

 - **Hand Tracking**: Uses MediaPipe hand landmarks via Python subprocess
-- **Pinch Detection**: Detects thumb-index finger pinch gesture and creates ripple wave effects
+- **Pinch Detection**: Detects thumb-index finger pinch gesture and allows moving characters
-- **Background Images**: Display custom background images from the assets folder
 - **AI Image Generation**: Generate background images using Google Gemini API

 ## Prerequisites